The Rules

 Team editors will output two versions of the final video.

 • JUDGING VERSION: For judging, you will be outputting a compressed h.264 24fps file, minimum HD (1280x720) at approximately 8 Mbps.
 Max file size, 500MB.
-This is due to start uploading before the published deadline for ALL FILMS, speed and non-speed.
+This is due to start uploading before the published deadline for speed and non-speed films.

 • SCREENING VERSION: To provide the highest quality for the Festival, we ask for a high-bitrate professional format (ProRes, DNxHD, MXF, etc.) at a high bitrate (minimum 25Mbps).
 Maximum file size 15GB.
 The screening version may contain "tweaks" such as color grading or audio sweetening, but must be the exact length of the Judging version.
 This is due one week after published deadline.